YakaryBovine/Sundren/Obsidian Vault/Rules/Science Fiction/Modular Armor Fittings.md

 ### Exoskeletal Boost, Basic
 While wearing the armor, the user’s effective Strength score is 18 for purposes of Encumbrance or ability modifiers.
 ### Exoskeletal Boost, Pretech
-As Advanced Exoskeletal Boost, but their effective Strength is 22 for Encumbrance purposes and they can lift, bend, or break any unarmored object no larger than a compact car as a Main Action.
+As Advanced Exoskeletal Boost, but their effective Strength is 22 for Encumbrance purposes and they can lift, bend, or break any unarmored object no larger than a compact car as a [[Action Types#Main Actions|Move action]].
 ### Finger of Death
-As a Main Action, the user can target an organic subject within 10 meters with an invisible beam of high-energy radiation.
+As a [[Action Types#Main Actions|Move action]], the user can target an organic subject within 10 meters with an invisible beam of high-energy radiation.
 The emitter is subtle, and only someone familiar with this fitting would recognize its use.
 If the user hits with the beam, the target will receive a lethal dose of radiation.
 In the absence of TL4 medical attention or radiation shielding equal to a vacc suit or better, the target will die within 48 hours after exhibiting the signs of radiation poisoning.
 Each time this fitting is used, roll 1d6; on a 1, the user is exposed as well, despite any anti-rad fittings the suit may have.
 ### Floodlights